The world's largest retailer,

 Wal-Mart Stores, Inc.

-adjusted earnings by 8%.
-The second quarter 2013 results were also
+The third quarter fiscal 2013 results were within the

-share.
-Top-line growth coupled with cost savings boosted earnings
+Top-line growth coupled with cost savings boosted earnings in the

 Quarter in Detail

 Total revenue climbed 3.4% to $113.9 billion (including